varadjos89/Advanced-Cloud-Computing-Project/README.md

 # Library Management System
+A library management system, is a microservice-based web application that allows the communication between librarian and students.
+The librarian can add new books to the library, update book related information, remove outdated books and handle student requests.
+On the other hand, students can view the avaialable books, borrow these book and return them back.
+The webapp is developed using total 4 microservices where Angular handles frontend operations, one Spring Boot backend handles database related operations, the other ones handles core business logic and lastly mysql to manage user related data.

 ## Scope ##
 The deployment scripts would create 2 worker nodes within [AWS EKS](https://aws.amazon.com/eks/) cluster automated using [Terraform](https://www.terraform.io/docs/providers/aws/index.html) scripts.
+All routing is managed internally by Service Names, so no IP's needs to be edited.
+We have two Spring Boot(Load Balancers), MySQL(Load Balancer) backend containers and Angular(Load Balancer) frontend container.

+Dependancies

 ## Dependancies